HumanCompatibleAI/ranking-challenge/README.md

 [More about the project here](https://humancompatible.ai/news/2024/01/18/the-prosocial-ranking-challenge-60000-in-prizes-for-better-social-media-algorithms/)

 How do we identify pro- and anti-social content?
 That's where you come in!
-We are soliciting ranking algorithms to test, with a $60,000 in prize money to be split between ten finalists (as selected by our panel of experts).
+We are soliciting ranking algorithms to test, with $60,000 in prize money to be split between ten finalists (as selected by our panel of experts).

 ---